In Harmoni, creating a graph is as simple as clicking on visualize in the menu bar

 h) Optimize Label Placement

-This option allows optimizing label placement to avoid overlaps that would make labels hard to read.
+This option in the modify menu allows optimizing label placement to avoid overlaps that would make labels hard to read.
 This option is on by default as part of the smart graph setting.

 i) Show or hide items